Youzhi1234/EDNet/README.md

 conda activate EDNet
 jupyter notebook
 ```
+Please empty your GPU memory before each run.

 First, use '1_decoder.ipynb' to train the decoder network.

 Then, use '2_encoder.ipynb' to train the encoder network.